jpalastus/jpalastus.github.io/README.md

 ### About me

-I work in **computational physics**, applying it to **materials science** and complex systems (the last one mostly for fun).
-Most of my time is spent coding for my own projects and helping other researchers improve their data-management tools, implement workflows, and deploy machine-learning applications.
+I work in **computational physics**, applying it to **materials science** (and complex systems sometimes, mostly for fun).
 An important part of my research involves **bioinspired algorithms** (mostly evolutionary or particle-swarm algorithms) and **machine-learning approaches** (e.g., ANNs, clustering, and manifold learning), combining them with well-known **classical and first-principles calculation** software (both packages like _LAMMPS_, _xTB_, and _ORCA_; and libraries like _PySCF_).

 Recently, I have been doing my research at SIMaP (Grenoble, FR) on the development of [machine-learning functionals](https://doi.org/10.1021/acs.jctc.3c00600) to model systems with spin crossover via DFT.
-I work as a temporary CNRS research engineer on the [DIAMOND project](https://diamond-diadem.github.io/), developing machine-learning workflows with other materials-science researchers.
+Nowadays, I'm part of the [DIAMOND project](https://diamond-diadem.github.io/), developing machine-learning workflows with other materials-science researchers.

 * * *